 In general, Alabama is an employer-friendly state and the default is that employment is at will.
-It is a right to work state and unions have not been able to gain much ground outside the coal mining, the steel industry, and the Mobile area.
+It is a right to work state and unions have not been able to gain much ground outside the coal mining and steel industries, and the mobile area.
 Restrictive covenants are generally enforceable (as governed by statute).
-Worker compensation is handled in litigation, rather than in an administrative process.
+Worker’s compensation is handled in litigation, rather than in an administrative process.
 Other than an age discrimination in employment act that follows the federal Age Discrimination in Employment Act, Alabama has no state equal employment opportunity laws and no state equal employment opportunity agency.

 What do you consider unique to those doing business in your state?

 Restrictive covenants are governed by statute (Ala.
 Code 8-1-190, and following), and the courts regularly enforce reasonable restrictions—both non-compete and non-solicitation.
 There is a statute prohibiting retaliation for filing a worker’s compensation claim.
+For employers with commissioned sales representatives, a statute governing the payment of commissions provides for treble damages and attorney’s fees.
 The plaintiff’s employment bar is generally experienced and creative.

 Is there any general advice you would give in the labor/employment area?